msamparna/msamparna/README.md

 I specialize in translating complex data into actionable insights for C-suite stakeholders — combining rigorous analytical thinking with tools like Power BI, advanced Excel, and SQL.

-Currently pursuing **NISM Series V-A** (Mutual Funds) certification, with a focus on BFSI and investment management sectors.
+Currently pursuing **NISM Series V-A** certification, with a focus on BFSI and investment management sectors.

 ---